Katherine511/Data-Science/README.md

-# Data-Science-UC Berkeley
-Here you may find a number of data science related homeworks and labs.
+This depository contains data science related homeworks and labs